AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ## AEP Web SDK integration

-The following sections below describe the main integration points between the IAB TCF 2.0 and the AEP Web SDK.
+The sections below describe the main integration points between the IAB TCF 2.0 and the AEP Web SDK.

 >[!NOTE]
 >